cloudmesh-community/fa19-516-153/cloudmesh-cluster/report.md

 ## Solution

-The solution is composed of 3 main parts, creating a cluster, interacting with the cluster, and deploying images to the cluster.
+The solution is composed of 3 main parts, creating a cluster, interacting with the cluster, and deploying jobs to the cluster.
 We are developing a command, `cms cluster`, that will perform all of these actions efficiently.

 The following commands will be integrated into the cloudmesh service: